-Details of my most recent work and an overview of the series and one-offs that
+Details of my most recent work and an overview of the series and one-offs that I’ve been making over the last few years.

 This piece is deceptively dark, in that despite being a beautiful, warm blue it actually commemorates possibly the most high-profile disaster of the modern age.